musikele/blog-eleventy/_posts/2026-02-26-hash-function-in-python-does-not-return-the-same-value-for-the-same-input.md

 ---
-title: hash() function in Python does not return the same value for the same input
+title: hash() function in Python may not return the same value for the same input
 date: 2026-02-26T09:34:00
 layout: post
 description: While debugging a complex multi-application app, I found out that the same hash function is not returning the same value.
 Let's understand why and how to mitigate this.